Menstrual Cycle Periodization

 None of this is anything new, as every fathomable possibility has been outlined in the 5/3/1 books.

 You can see in the example below that the lifter opted out of an amrap on her 1+ week (early luteal phase).
 Instead, she did a respectable single, then went for controlled eccentrics on her down sets.
-Had she run into 1+ in the follicular phase, her choices might have been different.
+Had she run into 1+ at a different time, her choices might have been different.

 Example 4: Daily Autoregulated Training